OttoChu/Hunter-Vs-Prey/README.md

     - The rest of the map is covered by fog.
     - The fog is represented as 🌫️.

-*Currently there is only one game mode, but more will be added in the future.
+*Currently, there is only one game mode, but more will be added in the future.
 Feel free to suggest new game modes!*

 ### Special abilities